Nexai-net/democrite-learning/docs/2-basic.md

 > [!NOTE]
 >
 > In Microsoft Orleans, a Surrogate is a simple, serializable structure that serves as a data container.
-To utilize Surrogates, you must define a  corresponding IConverter class responsible for transforming the original object into a savable Surrogate and vice versa.
+To utilize surrogates, you must define a  corresponding **IConverter** class responsible for transforming the original object into a savable Surrogate and vice versa.
 This approach simplifies state management by eliminating the need for direct serialization of the original object, which might have complex or non-serializable components.

 # Sequence